Murder of Janet March: Conspiracy case

 Sharp reiterated the TCCA's finding that the indictment alleged that Perry and Arthur conspired with each other, and that the identity of any actual killer was not something the state needed to prove as part of its case.
 This finding, he said, was not inconsistent with any federal law or precedent, since the Supreme Court has never required that states must indict someone facing felony charges, or that a factual variance between the indictment and the case presented was necessarily fatal to a conviction.

 During his state appeal, Perry had not adequately raised the issue of the jury instructions, Sharp wrote, so he was not allowed to raise them in his habeas petition.
 But even if he were, the judge continued, he would not have found the issue sufficient to decide in Perry's favor. "[T]he jury instructions may not have been a model of clarity and might well have served to confuse the jury," Sharp wrote, "[but] the state court's contrary determination rested largely on questions of state law defining the elements of the offenses with which March was charged, which this Court is not in a position to second-guess."

-Likewise, Perry had not raised the issue of the possible mistrial in state court in a sufficient enough manner to preserve it for appeal, so that claim was denied as well.
+Likewise, Perry had not raised the issue of the possible mistrial in state court in a sufficient manner to preserve it for appeal, so that claim was denied as well.
 Again, Sharp took the time to explain why he would likely have denied it had he been able to consider it on the merits.
 Perry had not shown the "manifest necessity" for a mistrial required under state law, and federal law in any case did not consider a denial of a mistrial to automatically rise to the level of a constitutional violation.

 Lastly, following the TCCA, Sharp found that since there had been no error the law allowed him to consider, there could be no cumulative error.
 He also denied Perry a certificate of appealability, but reminded him that he could still get one from the Sixth Circuit Court of Appeals, which has appellate jurisdiction over the federal courts of Tennessee.